sibill-it/sassone/guides/getting-started-with-sax.md

 </breakfast_menu>
 ```

-To parse a XML document the SAX way with Saxy, first you need to implement a
+To parse a XML document the SAX way with Sassone, first you need to implement a
 handler.

 Let's start with handling the start and end events of the document.
 No action to